 It all started in 2018 when I launched the Ninety-Nine Yards podcast, where I’d regularly interview NFL players, sports analysts and more.
 Interviewing players at this stage wasn’t new to me as I’d been doing it since 2016 as part of the ‘Day in the Life of…’ series.

 May 2019 was when I joined up with Dayna O’Gorman from Our Turf Football, and Shona Duthie from Ninety-Nine Yards to launch a podcast called End Zone Scoop (formerly Gridiron and Wine) where the three of us talk all things American Football.

-Producing content for brands
+Media appearances and producing content for brands

 Many thanks for reading, I hope you enjoy the blog.